hadarrah/ProjectX/README.txt

    		prevPage = Login_win.to_Client.mc;		//(where we came from) nextPage = (IController)MyNextPage;		//next page controller if needed.
 Do Always:	Login_win.to_Client.setController(this);	//Initialize current controller.

+toAdd:
+a log file ,that recod the server action. the system manger can see this file